IMREALSS2/IMREALSS2/README.md

 </div>

-> lua, seems interesting, someday I will learn
+> lua — looks interesting, on the someday list
 >
-> low-level stuff (c++, rust)
+> low-level stuff (c++, rust) — respect it, scared of it

 ---

 ### what i'm doing rn

-- messing around with browser games
+- building little Unity games and actually trying to finish one
-- making little unity games
+- messing around with browser / .io game ideas
-- small projects
+- small tools & side projects
-- trying to actually finish a project for once
+- living life

 ---